lycelll/LCE/README.md

 # LCE Server + Java Crossplay Support

 This seems like the best way to do it that ive seen, and it should work in general for joining servers, if it doesnt?
 Whoops!
+This allows Java support but it should also work for just LCE servers, but who am I to know!

 https://github.com/DeveloperExotic/LegacyCrossPlay